AASJournals/Tutorials/Repositories/Readme.md

 ## Using 3rd party Data/Code repositories

 There are a number of options for placing you data or software in trusted third party repositories and linking them to AAS Journal articles.
 At present, the AAS does not have contractual relationships with any of these, but consider them to be valid archives for your use.
+We do maintain curated collections in a number of these repositories; you will find those links in the comparison table below.
 There are also institutional repositories that preserve such data products and issue DOI data links, so you might contact your institution's librarian to see if they provide a similar service.

 90% of the effort in creating a dataset in one of these data repositories involves drag and dropping files into a web based workflow, and filling out metadata fields.
 We estimate that it should take about 30 min of work not withstanding upload times.
 The AAS Data editors are happy to assist you with any questions you have about these repositories or help solve problems that you experience when working with them.
 Please contact the [Data Editors helpdesk](mailto:data-editors@aas.org).